Inflation: Decryption of the Descrozaille law

 However, parliamentary studies question its effectiveness.
 A Senate report in July 2022 presents reservations.

-It mentioned : ” A prominent example of the trickle-down theory, [cette mesure] appears to have only partially achieved its objective, as demonstrated by a senatorial report in 2019.
-It resulted in an increase in prices for end consumers, without any apparent benefit reaching farmers.
-This raises questions about the use that was made of these additional margins, estimated at around 600 million euros according to different sources. »
+He mentions: ” A prime example of the ‘trickle-down’ theory, [cette mesure] appears to have only partially achieved its objective, as a Senate report in 2019 demonstrated.
+It has resulted in higher prices for end consumers, with no apparent benefit reaching farmers.
+This raises questions about the use made of these additional margins, estimated at around 600 million euros according to various sources.”

 Improved conditions for suppliers